 The didactic material is based on the slides shown during lessons.
-Presentations will be made available during the course.
+Additional material may be made available during the course.

-ATTENTION: since slight changes to the slides are possible, it is recommended to periodically check this site for updates.
-The date indicated for each presentation represents the latest update of the correposnding file.
+The date indicated for each presentation represents the latest update of the corresponding file.

-- [18/10/2016] Introduction : historical origins of robotics; overview of a robotics system; hardware and software components of a robot;
+- [02/10/2023] Introduction : historical origins of robotics; overview of a robotic system; hardware and software components of a robot;